 When we work with children we will also use a variety of ways to gather their views depending on their age and communication style.
 In the past we have used methods such as drawings, specific computer programmes, email, telephone calls and helping children communicate through using friends or trusted adults.

-The EP and EWDO office is located in the Civic Centre, however most of our work is done in your child’s school or your home.
+The EP office is located in the Civic Centre, however most of our work is done in your child’s school, your home or virtually through video conferenced meetings.

 If you have difficulties accessing the school, due to a disability, we will arrange to meet you at a location more suitable for you, which may be your home or could be a local library or other council offices.